DhruvManish2000/Digital-Thermometer-Controller/README.md

 # Digital-Thermometer-Controller

-The design acheives the following:
+The design achieves the following:

 - Detects Temperature with internal sensor in ATmega328P
 - Detects Temperature with external LM35 sensor